Practical Backups with Cloudstic Profiles

 cloudstic store verify home-s3

-That last command is especially useful after rotating credentials or moving to a new machine.
+This is especially useful after rotating credentials or moving to a new machine.

-Step 7: Run the Actual Backup Routine
+Step 7: Run the Routine

-Back up one profile:
+Run one profile:

 cloudstic backup -profile documents